brendt/stitcher.io/src/content/book/07-application-layer.md

 So what's the problem here?
 The same as what we started with: we're grouping our code based on technical properties, instead of their real-world meaning: controllers, filters, middleware, queries, requests, resources and view models.

 Once again a concept like invoices is spread across multiple directories, and mixed with dozens of other classes.
-Even with the best IDE support, it's very difficult to wrap your head around the application as a whole anf there's no way to get a general overview of what's happening.
+Even with the best IDE support, it's very difficult to wrap your head around the application as a whole and there's no way to get a general overview of what's happening.

 The solution?
 No surprises here, I hope; it's the same as we did with domains: group together code that belongs together.
 In this example, invoices: